NakaokaRei/SwiftAutoGUI/README.md

 <!-- # Short Description -->

 Used to programmatically control the mouse & keyboard.
-A library for manipulating MacOS with Swift.
+A library for manipulating macOS with Swift.

 This repository is implemented with reference to [pyautogui](https://github.com/asweigart/pyautogui).